 |Sept.
 21, 2016||Stop and frisk.

-While recording a town hall with FOX News’ Sean Hannity, Trump is asked about his solution to black-on-black crime and responds that he supports “stop and frisk,” which allows police to question and temporarily detain anyone.
+In a town hall with FOX News’ Sean Hannity, Trump says that he supports “stop and frisk,” which allows police to question and temporarily detain anyone.
 Studies have shown minorities are disproportionately detained in “stop and frisk.”

 |Sept.
 26, 2016||“Living in Hell.”
 At the first presidential debate, Trump states that “African Americans and Hispanics are living in hell.
 You walk down the street and you get shot.”
 He again calls for “law and order.”|